wenyaoxue/notes/JavaScript.md

 * function funcname() { can use this.attr }
 * can `let var = new funcname(PARAMS)`
 * (PARAMS) => RETVAL
+* callbacks - sent as a parameter to be called inside another function
 ### elements in js
 * document.getElementById("TAGID")
 * document.FORMNAME.FORMFIELDNAME